osquery/foundation/docs/office-hours/20190903_meeting_notes.md

 The readthedocs people reached out to us about profit sharing, which means we need a bank account.
 The Linux Foundation pointed us at Community Bridge, a platform they're building out.

-seph went through the signup procress, and we are now live at https://funding.communitybridge.org/projects/osquery It all looks a bit rough right now.
+seph went through the signup process, and we are now live at https://funding.communitybridge.org/projects/osquery It all looks a bit rough right now.
 But, we can probably take donations in, and the TSC can claim expenses.

 ### Can we become self sustaining